gregswindle/eslint-plugin-swagger/.github/CONTRIBUTING.md

 >
 > Besides, whenever you save a comment or an edit to an issue, the right stakeholders will be notified.

 Think of issues communal to-do list.
 If you notice something wrong, toss an issue in and collaborate to determine when -- or whether -- it will be resolved.

 ### 1.1.
 Defect (aka "bug") issues

+> #### 🏷️  `Type: Defect` reports
-> :beetle: If you believe you've encountered a defect -- aka a _bug_ -- letting us know about it is a *huge* contribution.
+> If you believe you've encountered a defect -- aka a _bug_ -- letting us know about it is a *huge* contribution.
 You can help by adding the following information as best you can.

 1.1.1.
 Screenshots with a description showing the problem.<br>
 1.1.2.
 Console or server logs<br>